Enter The PIEoneer Awards 2020

 Championing diversity award

 International education and study abroad experiences can be life-changing but also expensive.
-How does your company, agency, school, college or university help to encourage students from backgrounds that are traditionally less likely to lead to study abroad participation?
+How does your organisation help to encourage students from backgrounds that are traditionally less likely to lead to study abroad participation?
 Do you have a scholarship scheme?
-How does it work?
-Do you make an effort to encourage ethnic minorities to study abroad?
+Do you encourage ethnic minorities to study abroad?
 What about families from financially disadvantaged backgrounds, or refugee students whose lives are on hold while they live in an unfamiliar country?
-We are keen to hear about successes in widening participation/diversity that you may have achieved.
+We are keen to hear about successes in widening participation and diversity that organisations involved with international education have achieved.

 Digital innovation of the year - learning

 Using technology to lead learning, or implementing online or blended modules, can have a significant impact on the way teachers teach and students learn.
-What we’d like to uncover is an innovative use of technology which has a clear success story on its impact for international students.
+We'd like to uncover innovative uses of technology that have a clear success story of their impact on international students of any age.

 Digital innovation of the year - technology

-We're keen to hear how a new digital innovation is solving a problem faced by professionals working within the international education sector, perhaps using software to better identify international students who need extra support, or to reach and identify potential students in their own country while they are considering their study options.
+We're keen to hear how a new digital innovation is solving a problem faced by professionals working within the international education sector.
+This might be using software to better identify international students who need extra support, or to reach and identify potential students in their own country while they are considering their study options.
 There are many more examples though and we look forward to hearing about them.

 Education agency of the year